MinehubMC/PolarPaper/README.md

 Permission nodes are simply `polarpaper.<subcommand>`, for example: `polarpaper.info` for `/polar info`

 ## API
-Remember to add `polarpaper` to your depend list in plugin.yml.
+Remember to add `polarpaper` to your depend list in plugin.yml if using as a plugin/compileOnly
 ```yml
 depend:
   - polarpaper